PATH and MAPS: Person-Centered Planning

 Two cautions: PATH and MAPS facilitators should be trained facilitators.
 There are a lot of elements and perspectives that make PATH and MAPS effective, and the parts all contribute to the whole.
 Also, it is better to have facilitators who are not connected to the focus person, to avoid assumptions and keep their minds open to new possibilities.

-PATH and MAPS facilitators can be found by contacting Community Living Winnipeg.
+PATH and MAPS facilitators can be found by contacting Community Living Winnipeg, which is working towards becoming a resource hub for Person-centred planning and thinking tools, approaches, and workshops.
 School divisions often have trained facilitators available to students.

 The Inclusion Centre in Toronto has many great resources to support PATH, MAPS, and other approaches to person-centered planning and community inclusion.

 This website at Cornell University has some good information on what person-centered planning means and how it works.
 If it interests you, Community Living Winnipeg is a good organization to help you find someone qualified to lead a session.